 To the extent that there is a deferred tax asset, this will be recognised provided future taxable profits are considered sufficiently probable.
 This is subject to ongoing review to reflect future profit projections.
-The deferred tax asset recognised in the current period is not material to the Company's solvency position, all timing differences are expected to reverse within a one-year time horizon based on future forecast profitability.

-An additional deferred tax asset of €2,546k has been recognised on the Solvency II Economic Balance Sheet compared to Luxembourg GAAP for the impacts of technical provisions differences.
-This is recognised against future profit projections of each branch within the next 3 years, which are considered sufficiently reliable for deferred tax purposes.
+For the purpose of this exercise, a DTA might be recognised against future profit projections of each branch within the next 3 years, which are considered sufficiently reliable for deferred tax purposes.
 Any timing differences in excess of the 3 year profits remain unrecognised.
 This position is monitored by the Company at each quarter and adjusted as necessary.